google/security-research/kernelctf/rules.md

 ### What is kernelXDK?

 kernelXDK is a toolset which aims to help in creating "universal" exploits that can be easily ported between various kernel versions.
 In its current form, it decouples target-specific information (symbol offsets, ROP gadgets, structure, field information) from the exploit itself, thereby can make (some) exploits target-independent.
-This approach allows us to easily introduce new targets for kernelCTF without the need to manually port existing exploits to new targets (e.g. from LTS to COS).
+This approach allows us to easily introduce new targets for kernelCTF without the need to manually port existing exploits to new targets.

 ### What does it mean to "use the kernelXDK"?